UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

   - Agree with first comment, sometimes the coding was a bit fast.
 Some of it is of course written in the documentation for the course.
 But not all, and then it would be nice to have some time to write it down before executing the code and the command getting lost in the output.

 - Could be useful to go through a "hands on example" from start to finish.
 Maybe at the very end of the course after the "basics" are explained.
 Could be useful to just see one example.
-- I think the vscode session should be part of the normal session.
+- I think the VSCode session should be part of the normal session.
 This was a very useful tool.